Information Technology for Business BSc (Hons) (Final Year Entry)

 Overview

-This top-up year is for people with a higher diploma in a business and I.T. subject.
+This top-up year is for people with a higher diploma or equivalent in a business and I.T. subject.
 By studying this course, you will graduate with a BSc in Information Technology for Business awarded by Oxford Brookes University.
-You will study this course at the Oxford Brookes Wheatley Campus.
+You will study this course at the Oxford Brookes Headington Campus.

 This course has been designed to meet the needs of the industry.
 You will investigate the vital role of computing in a Business environment.